Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Two values

 \section{Two values}

-Here we consider the $(1,\varepsilon)$-restricted version of the Santa Claus problem, in which $v_r\in\{1,\varepsilon\}$ for each $r\in R$, where $\varepsilon$ is a constant satisfying $0<\varepsilon<1$.
+Here we consider the $(1,\varepsilon)$-restricted version of the Santa Claus problem, in which the value of each resource in $R$ is either 1 or $\veps$, where $0<\varepsilon<1$.
 Our overall approach in this section conceptually parallels our work in the earlier sections.

-We will derive Theorem~\ref{thm:smallepsilon} from the following technical result.
+We begin with a very high-level overview of our argument.
+Let an instance $\cI=(P,R,v,\{L_p:p\in P)$ of the $(1,\varepsilon)$-restricted problem be given, and let $T$ be such that the CLP($T$) for $\cI$ is feasible.
+Let $c=\lceil\frac{T}{\veps} \rceil$.
+We will define an integer $r_c$ and a real number $\alpha$, as functions of $T$ and $\veps$.
+It will be straightforward to check (see the proof of Theorem~\ref{thm:2val}) that we may assume with these definitions that the resources of value 1 are fat and those of value $\veps$ are thin.
+Hence for each $p\in P$, the set of thin configurations for $p$ is precisely the set of subsets of $L_p$ of cardinality at least $c$.

+Our proof will consist of showing that there exists an allocation of disjoint sets of resources to the players in $P$, where each set is either a single resource of value 1 or an $r_c$-subset of resources of value $\veps$.
+Hence the integrality gap for $\cI$ is at most $\frac{T}{r_c\veps}\leq\frac{c}{r_c}$ (since it will also be easy to show that we may assume $1\geq r_c\veps$ ).